Skip to main content

 Return to Top of Page

 If your financial circumstances have changed or the FAFSA is not accurately reflecting certain elements, the WVU Hub can make adjustments for specific circumstances.
 Please note that completing this appeal does not necessarily mean more aid.
-Here are a few criteria to keep in mind if you are considering submitting a Family Contribution Appeal:
+Here are a few criteria to keep in mind if you are considering submitting an SAI Appeal:

 Special Circumstances for Appeal

-If you have experienced extenuating circumstances outside of your control, you may qualify to submit a Family Contribution Appeal and have your EFC and financial aid eligibility reevaluated.
+If you have experienced extenuating circumstances outside of your control, you may qualify to submit an SAI Appeal and have your SAI and financial aid eligibility reevaluated.
 Some examples of circumstances that may qualify you for an appeal are:

 • Loss of employment or reduction in income